-Graduate students also benefit from the Department's close association with the American Studies Program, the Omohundro Institute for Early American History and Culture, the National Institute for Early American History and Democracy, the Colonial Williamsburg Foundation, and the Center for Archaeological Research, among many other local historical institutions of national importance.
+Graduate students also benefit from the Department's close association with the American Studies and Anthropology Programs, the Omohundro Institute for Early American History and Culture, the National Institute for Early American History and Democracy, the Colonial Williamsburg Foundation, and the Center for Archaeological Research, among many other local historical institutions of national importance.

-The program usually enrolls just fifteen new Master's students and six doctoral students each year, which allows the faculty to devote time to each student.
-Talented students with a wide range of interests come from all over the United States, and in recent years from Canada, Great Britain, the People's Republic of China.
+The program usually enrolls just fifteen new master's students and six doctoral students each year, which allows the faculty to devote time to each student.
+Talented students with a wide range of interests come from all over the United States, and from countries such as Canada, France, Great Britain, the People's Republic of China, and the Czech Republic.

-Please also see the faculty directory, the bios of current students, our placement page, the graduate regulations, and all the other information on this site.
-If you have questions, please feel free to contact Brett Rushforth, the Director of Graduate Studies, at [[gradap]].
+Please also see the faculty directory, the biographies of current students, our placement pages, the graduate regulations, and all the other information on this site.
+If you have questions, please feel free to contact our Director of Graduate Studies, at [[history]] or 757-221-3724.